spf13/viper/README.md

 really wants to add this feature, I’d be happy to merge it.
 It’s easy to specify which formats your application will permit.

-Q: Why viper?
+Q: Why is it called "viper"?

 A: Viper is designed to be a companion to [Cobra](http://github.com/spf13/cobra).
 While both can operate completely independently, together they make a powerful pair to handle much of your application foundation needs.

-Q: Why Cobra?
+Q: Why is it called "Cobra"?

 A: Is there a better name for a commander?